gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 .# Abstract

-This specification defines a new member attribute that allows requesting a minimum assurance levels over existing claims.
-As a response to this request, OP SHOULD provide extended information about the assurer and the resolved level.
+This specification defines a new member attribute that allows the process of requesting a minimum assurance level in relation to an existing claim.
+In the response to this request, the OP SHOULD provide extended information about the assurer and the resolved level.

 {mainmatter}

 # Introduction {#Introduction}

-Within current OpenID Connect specification [@!OIDC], when returning claims to the RP, with the exception of email and telephone, there is no a way to declare and differentiate those claims that have been validated by the OP following their current customer due diligence or onboarding processes.
+Within the current OpenID Connect specification [@!OIDC], when returning claims to the RP - with the exception of email and telephone - there is no a way to declare and differentiate the claims that have been validated by the OP as part of their current customer due diligence or onboarding processes.

-That is the concept around level of assurance, which has associated some degree of liability based on contractual conditions of the service and the relevant legislation the OP is attached too.
-For instance, banks currently perform KYC and AML checks as part of onboarding process.
-In that case, some of the claims provided by the bank, could be tight to a particular level of assurance or trust framework.
+The concept around level of assurance, which has an associated degree of liability based on contractual conditions of the service and the relevant legislation for the OP, is attached too.
+For instance, banks currently perform KYC and AML checks as part of the onboarding process.
+In this case, some of the claims provided by the bank could be tied to a particular level of assurance or trust framework.

 With this extension proposal, requested claims by the RP can refer to a desired level of assurance.
-If the OP can meet that level for the claim, and the user consents to share, the data will be included in the response, otherwise the claim will not be returned.
+If the OP can meet that level for the claim, and the user consents to share the relevant information, the data will be included in the response.
+If this level of assurance cannot be met, the claim will not be returned.

 ## Notational conventions